Blog

 What is a Unix Timestamp?
 The Complete Guide, Converter, and Y2038 Fix

-Because it relies on UTC (Coordinated Universal Time), Unix time ignores local timezones entirely.
-If a server in New York and a server in Tokyo generate a timestamp at the exact same moment, they output the exact same integer.
-This skips the headache of dealing with daylight saving time adjustments or regional offsets.
+Because Unix time anchors to UTC (Coordinated Universal Time), it sidesteps the entire timezone problem.
+A server in New York and a server in Tokyo that generate a timestamp at the same physical instant will output the exact same integer.
+No daylight saving headaches.
+No regional offset calculations.

-Computers also process raw integers much faster than text strings like “October 24, 2026, 10:00 AM EST.” Storing time as a single number speeds up database queries and keeps JSON API payloads light.
-When it’s time to show the date to a user, the frontend simply calculates the offset from the Epoch and applies the local browser’s timezone rules.
+Computers also process raw integers dramatically faster than text strings like “October 24, 2026, 10:00 AM EST.” Storing time as a single number speeds up database queries, keeps JSON API payloads lean, and makes arithmetic trivial.
+When it is time to display a date to a human, the frontend simply applies the local browser’s timezone rules to the raw integer.

 Timezone-agnostic timekeeping illustration